nasa/cape/doc/pyover/json/index.rst

-For more information on these options see the following sections, and the documentation for the module :mod:`pyOver.options` also provides descriptions of how the options are used.
+For more information on these options see the following sections, and the documentation for the module :mod:`cape.pyover.options` also provides descriptions of how the options are used.